 With any enquiries, email us at firstname.lastname@example.org

-Our address is 245a Coldharbour Ln Second Floor Unit S1 Shakespeare Business Centre, London SW9 8RR
+Our address is 245a Coldharbour Lane, G5 Ground Floor Unit, Coldharbour Works, London SW9 8RR

-Boasting seven presses including two large Rochat Etching Presses, the studio is suitable for all kinds of intaglio, relief and lithographic processes.
+We have six presses including two large Rochat Etching Presses, a smaller hunter-penrose Etching Press, Two manual relief presses and large relief press.
+The studio is suitable for all kinds of intaglio, relief and plate lithographic processes.
 It has an aquatint box in a separate room, areas for etching copper, zinc and steel, and a metal cutter.
-It has a selection of lithographic stones for stone lithography.
 Materials such as paper, inks, and plates are available to purchase from the studio.

-The studio is situated a 15 minute walk from Brixton Tube station, and a stones throw from Loughborough Junction station.
+The studio is situated in cold harbour works 15 minute walk from Brixton Tube station, and a stones throw from Loughborough Junction station.

 If you are interested in visiting, drop us an email.
 Visitors most welcome.

 Artichoke Print Workshop was founded in 1992 by Colin Gale and Melvyn Petterson, two friends who met at Camberwell School of Art and Crafts (as it was named back then!).
 It took them two years to collect the equipment needed, which they stored in a squatted hospital in Stockwell.
 The original planned site was Artichoke Mews in Camberwell, but it became clear this would be to too small, so they settled in their site in Loughborough Junction, Brixton, where the studio remains to this day.
 The workshop was up and running in two weeks with the help of engineer Chris Holladay.